 To specify the counter/timer to use in software, specify the appropriate C/T subsystem.
+For example, counter/timer 0 corresponds to C/T subsystem element 0, and counter/timer 1 corresponds to C/T subsystem element 1.

 Using software, you can also specify one or more of the counter/timers in the analog input channel list.
-You need two channel list entries to read a 32-bit counter value.
+You need two channel list entries to read a 32-bit counter/timer value.
 The first entry stores the lower 16-bit word, and the second entry stores the upper 16-bit word.
-Refer to page 81 for more information about using C/Ts in the channel list.
+Refer to page 79 for more information about using C/Ts in the channel list.